Beacon-Design/HTMLCSSJS_Study/Python/Python Study Notes/Statements.md

 a = 1; b = 2; print(a + b)			# Three statements on one line
 ```

-This is the only place in Python where semicolons are required: as statement separators.This only works, though, if the statements thus combined are not themselves compound statements.
+This is the only place in Python where semicolons are required: **as statement separators**.**This only works**, though, **if the statements thus combined are not themselves compound statements**.
 In other words, you can chain together only simple statements, like assignments, prints, and function calls.

 > Compound statements like if tests and while loops must still appear on lines of their own